kyaiooiayk/MLOps-Machine-Learning-Operations/README.md

 - Hadoop
 - Apache Spark
 ***

 ### Pipelines
 - **Apache Airflow** is a very mature and popular option initially developed to orchestrate data engineering and extract-transform-load (ETL) pipelines for analytics workloads.
 However, Airflow has expanded into the machine-learning space as a viable pipeline orchestrator.
 Amazon supports Amazon Managed Workflows for Apache Airflow to reduce the operational burden of running Airflow clusters on AWS.
 - **Kubeflow Pipelines** is an orchestration subsystem built on Kubernetes.
+- [MLeap](https://github.com/combust/mleap) It allows data scientists and engineers to deploy machine learning pipelines from Spark and Scikit-learn to a portable format and execution engine.
+MLeap is a common serialization format and execution engine for machine learning pipelines.
 ***

 ### Model serialisation
 - [Notes](https://github.com/kyaiooiayk/MLOps-Machine-Learning-Operations/tree/master/tutorials/Model_Serialiation)
 ***